Questions & Answers

 No, peppermint oil does not reduce appetite nor absorption of nutrients.
 Neither does it increase fat burning.

-You can learn more about irritable colon syndrome in our blog.
+You can learn more about irritable bowel syndrome in our blog.